Japanese Salad Dressing Recipe

 Ways to use Japanese salad dressing

-- on sliced Japanese cucumbers (as pictured) – this is one of my favorite uses – crunchy and gorgeous color combo.
+- sliced Japanese cucumbers (as pictured) – this is one of my favorite uses – crunchy and gorgeous color combo.

-- drizzled over sushi, tofu, vegetable rice paper rolls or Chinese vegetable fried rice
+- drizzled over sushi, tofu, vegetable rice paper rolls, or Chinese vegetable fried rice

-- as a topping for fish/shrimp tacos
+- as a topping for fish or shrimp tacos

 - served with fresh snap peas as an appetizer or drizzled on steamed vegetables.

-- If you don’t have fresh ginger (or don’t feel like peeling and chopping), the best substitute is frozen cubes of minced ginger sold in little packages.
+If you don’t have fresh ginger (or don’t feel like peeling and chopping), the best substitute is frozen cubes of minced ginger sold in little packages.
+Brilliant invention!
 Each cube is 1 teaspoon.
-Alternatively, use 1 tablespoon (or more) of ginger paste.

 Make Ahead